jthicks91/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+    Used to allow a server to store information about a client that can then be used for a variety of reasons such as persisting authentication so you don't have to constantly re-enter your credentials in order to access specific pages.
 1. What does bcrypt do to help us store passwords in a secure manner.
+    Uses what's called a "key derivation function" that utilizes a hashing function + a time complexity.
+So not only do attackers need to know which algorithm you're using, but also how many rounds it went through to reach the correct password.
 1. What does bcrypt do to slow down attackers?
+    What does bcrypt do to slow down attackers?
+Adds a salt to the password, then hashes the password, and then stores the password.

 1. What are the three parts of the JSON Web Token?
+ Header, payload, and signature.

 ## Project Set Up